Triangle

 • weekly mentor meetings to discuss your progress and agree targets for development

-• involvement in all aspects of school life, for example helping with clubs, school trips, joining staff meetings, break-time duty
+• involvement in all aspects of school life, for example helping with clubs, supporting school trips, joining staff meetings and attending parents' evening

 Throughout your time in school you will undertake a wide range of professional development activities to develop your understanding of teaching and learning and the complex role of a teacher.
 Although placements are intensive and demanding, we carefully structure your progression, with a gradual build-up of teaching commitments, so you are well prepared to teach in different contexts.
 During your time on placement you will become part of your school's community and work professionally as a member of a team.

-We can appreciate that you will be keen to know the location of your school placement as soon as possible, this is only natural.
-Experience has shown us that it is important to carefully consider a range of factors, such as: access to transport, caring responsibilities and previous experience to name but a few, when making placement decisions.
+We appreciate that you will be keen to know the location of your school placement as soon as possible.
+Experience has shown us that it is important to carefully consider a range of factors, such as: access to transport, caring responsibilities and previous experience when making placement decisions.
 For these reasons, we don’t allow applicants to express an interest in a particular school.
 Similarly, offer holders are not able to request or make arrangements for their own placement in a particular school.
-Instead, we work with you from the moment you have an offer to understand your personal circumstances factoring these into our placement decisions to ensure we do all we can to support you to be successful.
+Instead, we work with you from the moment you have an offer to understand your personal circumstances factoring these into our placement decisions.

 Further information about our PGCE courses can be found on the School of Education Initial Teacher Education website.